Cutwell/what-the-fork/README.md

 Go check out the website [here](https://cutwell.github.io/What-The-Fork/) to get a random fork pun (or an Easter egg ;D).

+Tweet your pun on the #Hacktoberfest and #WhatTheFork hashtags for... some forking banter.

 ---
 ![What-The-Fork](static/img/wtforkbanner.png "What-The-Fork")
 ---